thesse1/webmethods-api-gateway-staging/README.md

 This API is also using the PetStore_Routing_Alias with the `#{stage_name}#` and `#{petstore_route}#` placeholders in its description and value, respectively.

-> Note: This sample API cannot be deployed on any target environment in the wm_io environment set, because webMethods.io API does not support the Authorize User policy, but it can be deployed in the azure_demo_01 target environments.
+> Note: This sample API cannot be deployed on any target environment in the webm_io environment set, because webMethods.io API does not support the Authorize User policy, but it can be deployed in the azure_demo_01 target environments.

 > Note: Because of the `#{petstore_route}#` in the PetStore_Routing_Alias, the API cannot be tested on DESIGN, but the placeholder will be replaced by the correct variable value during build before the automatic regression tests.